eth-sri/zkay/README.md

 ### Directly On Host

 Alternatively, you may install BPL on your host directly.
-To this end, following the instructions in the [Dockerfile](./install/Dockerfile), marked by: `To install on host`.
+To this end, follow the instructions in the [Dockerfile](./install/Dockerfile) marked by `To install on host`.

 ## Unit Tests